Contemporary vs Modern Dance

 Choreographic Approach Often improvisational, it allows more freedom in movement choices Structured, with clear techniques and specific methods like the Graham and Horton techniques

-Musicality Wide variety of music styles, may even be silent or abstract Often set to classical or instrumental music with rhythmic clarity
+Musicality A wide variety of music styles, may even be silent or abstract Often set to classical or instrumental music with rhythmic clarity

 Performance Setting Theatrical settings, dance competitions, and experimental stages Traditional theater settings and avant-garde performances